-FERTILIZE PROPERLY: The key to minimizing off-site movement of fertilizers is to apply them at the proper rates, times and locations.
+FERTILIZE PROPERLY: The key to minimizing off-site movement of fertilizers is to apply them at the proper rates, times and

-- To protect water quality, choose a fertilizer that meet these criteria: - Slow-release nitrogen: Natural organic fertilizer or synthetic fertilizer with 50 percent or more water-insoluble nitrogen (WIN). - 2) Understand fertilizer labels: The numbers on a bag of fertilizer refer to the percentage of primary nutrients found inside.
+- To protect water quality, choose a fertilizer that meet these criteria: - 1) Slow-release nitrogen: Natural organic fertilizer or synthetic fertilizer with 50 percent or more water-insoluble nitrogen (WIN). - 2) Understand fertilizer labels: The numbers on a bag of fertilizer refer to the percentage of primary nutrients found inside.
 Primary nutrients are: nitrogen (N), phosphorous (P) and potassium (K).
 The first number represents the percentage of nitrogen.
-The second number indicates the percentage of phosphorous.

-3) Avoid weed and feed products: Choose fertilizers free of all pesticides, including herbicides.
+The second number indicates the percentage of - phosphorous.
+The last number - represents the percentage of potassium.
+Fertilizers that protect water quality will have a middle number that is at, or close to, zero, or a formula where the N to P ratio is 5:1 or greater.
+For example, a fertilizer with an N-P-K ratio of 29-0-4 would qualify as an earth-friendly fertilizer. - 3) Avoid weed and feed products: Choose fertilizers free of all pesticides, including herbicides.